vcsjones/cli/Documentation/specs/xproj2csproj.md

 - framework / runtime compatibility issues:
     - what happens if main lock file shows csproj ProjectA as targeting framework Foo, but the fragment shows ProjectA as targetting framework Bar
     - same as above but for runtimes
-    - how is the csproj dependency cone resolved against the main lock file dependency cone?
+    - Does the csproj have explicit dependencies?
+Then how is the csproj dependency cone resolved against the main lock file dependency cone?
 (A_xproj -> B_csproj -> C_xproj).
 How is C's cone of locally resolved dependencies merged with A's cone of locally resolved dependencies?
 - fragment format / CLI design: what library type should csproj library dependencies appear as?

 ## Discussion topics: